 But does that make men's fantasies wrong or strange?
 No!

-Sure, men have a right to be mad if there are fujoshi out there being weird and projecting their fantasies on them IRL, but pipe down about feeling vaguely objectified or fetishized by some for-women porn--and I’m saying this shit to hetero and gay men alike.
-Y’all got a lot of fucking nerve complaining to women about this kind of thing to begin with... learn to be a little more subtle about your hypocrisy, okay?
+Sure, men have a right to be mad if there are fujo out there being weird and projecting their fantasies on them IRL, nor am I trying to suggest that it never happens, but I'd like men to calm down about feeling vaguely objectified or fetishized by some for-women porn—and I'm saying this shit to hetero and gay men alike.
+Y'all got a lot of fucking nerve complaining to women about this kind of thing to begin with… learn to be a little more subtle about your hypocrisy, okay?

 And you may be thinking,